tomanistor/tomanistor.com/content/post/starting-with-hugo.md

 s = "Python syntax highlighting" print s
 ```
+This is an example of a paragraph between two blocks of code.
+It will be used to test for spacing.

 ```
 No language indicated, so no syntax highlighting.
 But let's throw in a <b>tag</b>.
 ```
+>This is a blockquote

+More text after the block quote that is shown above.